Fly to Tenerife

 Monkey Beach Club

-Or for something a little more low key and local, head to one of the chiringuitos (beach bar shacks) in El Médano where impromptu, acoustic jam sessions draw locals onto the sand.
+Or for something a little more low key and local in Tenerife, head to one of the chiringuitos (beach bar shacks) in El Médano where impromptu, acoustic jam sessions draw locals onto the sand.

 Kaluna Beach Club, Papagayo and Hard Rock Café